 How did you first get into music?

 By chance!
-It was first presented to me like an everyday, out-of-school activity.
+Music was first presented to me like an everyday, out-of-school activity.
 I sang pop songs in the car and in a girls’ choir.
 I took part in children’s orchestras, like NCO, and chamber music programmes including Pro Corda.
 My mother was a wonderful motivating force in my development and took me to concerts all the time.
-I became aware of so many pieces and artists that way, and am eternally grateful to her for enriching my life in this way.
+I became aware of so many pieces and artists growing up, and am forever grateful to her for enriching my life in this way.

 What made you decide that music would be an important part of your life?

-I’ve travelled a fair bit, playing in both professional and amateur ensembles.
-Music is the same for everyone.
-It’s a unifying force, and it’s story-telling.
-As a violinist, I feel the unspeakable magnitude of its powers most, when I play in an orchestra.
+As a violinist, I feel the unspeakable magnitude of music’s power, most, when I play in an orchestra.
 Sound, created by multiplied forces, can reach heights and depths we didn’t think could even exist.
-An orchestra by nature fosters team spirit, cooperation, and individual responsibility, too.
-These human qualities are essential to the workings of any society which strives to achieve peace and mutual understanding.
+An orchestra by nature fosters team spirit, cooperation, and individual responsibility.
+These are human qualities which I think form the bedrock of any society, which hopes for peace and mutual understanding.

-Playing music is also psychologically and physically good for me, like eating my vegetables and swimming.
-It makes me feel free and superhuman, and once you’ve got that sensation, it’s so very hard to keep it out of your life.
-I hope others can experience this as well, whether onstage or in the audience, and I do Nevis, because it’s an emblem of all I have just described.
+Playing music is also psychologically and physically good for me, like eating my vegetables, or swimming.
+It makes me feel free and superhuman, and when you’ve captured that sensation once, it’s so very hard to stray away from playing music throughout your life.
+I hope other people can experience this magic, too, whether onstage or in the audience.
+And I do Nevis, because it encompasses everything I have just described.

 What has been your Nevis Ensemble highlight so far?